Workers' Compensation

 Chronic overuse or frequent stress over time can trigger rotator cuff injuries ranging from strains and tears to complete ruptures.
 Common causes include repetitive overhead motions, heavy lifting, and sudden trauma.

-What Are Common Rotator Cuff Tear Work Restrictions?
+What Are Common Work Restrictions for a Rotator Cuff Injury?

 For less severe strains, workers might return to light duties with slight modifications.
 These modifications may include avoiding activities that involve lifting objects heavier than a few pounds or avoiding repetitive shoulder movements.

-Your employer may also offer you a temporary job with lighter shoulder usage called a ‘light duty job.’
-A light duty job is a modified assignment less physically demanding than your regular duties, for example, your old job, but without any strenuous duties or a desk job.
-Light duty jobs enable workers with a workers’ compensation case to resume working without worsening their injury.
+Your employer may also offer you a temporary job with lighter shoulder usage called a ‘light-duty job.’
+A light-duty job is a modified assignment that is less physically demanding than your regular duties, for example, your old job, but without any strenuous duties or a desk job.
+Light-duty jobs enable workers with a workers’ compensation case to resume working without worsening their injury.

 For workers with more significant injuries, especially muscle tears requiring surgical intervention, restrictions are usually more stringent.
 Workers in physically demanding jobs, such as construction or manufacturing, may face restrictions preventing them from performing their usual duties altogether.